glc-personal/APE/APE/HowTo/HowTo-SetupAStepContent.md

 ## Content
 - Notes
 - Setup the Step Content Specific View Model
-- Initialize the Step Content Specific View Model
+- Initialize the Step Content Specific View Model within the MainWindowViewModel
+- Setup the Subscription Action for when the Button is Clicked
 - Setup the Data Template for the Step
 - Add the Data Template to the Step Content for the Step